 Masonmill Mini Golf

 Offering a terraced course of 18 holes, Masonmill Mini Golf is the perfect place for a quick round.
-The course isn’t super difficult, but still makes for a good time as you navigate logs, boulders, and sharp angles.
+The course isn’t super difficult but still makes for a good time as you navigate logs, boulders, and sharp angles.
 Grab lunch in the restaurant when you’re through, or better yet, head to the Irish Village for a few beers.

 Adventure Golf @ King Carnival

 One of Perth’s oldest amusement parks, King Carnival is also home to Adventure Golf—an 18-hole course designed to challenge even the most experienced golfers.
 Along with mini golf, there’s bumper cars, rides, slides, and all the tacky carnival prizes you could possibly want.
 Entry to the park has been free forever, and you just pay as you go once you’re in.
-Come for golf, leave with fairy floss.
+Come for the golf, leave with fairy floss.

 Once you're done with mini golf, why not try rock climbing?